MukeshAnandmax/Tic-Tac-Toe-Game/README.md

                            |    |
                            |    |
                            |    |
-Player:Obama select box number to enter: 1
+Player: Obama select the box number to enter: 1
 ------------------------------------------------------------
                         Board position:
                         1   | 2   | 3